publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch93/m__us_usc_t15_s6701.md

 >     The term ‘affiliate’ means, with respect to an insurer, any entity that controls, is controlled by, or is under common control with the insurer.

->     “(3) __Control.—__

->         “(A)  __In general__  __.—__
+>     “(3)  __Control__  __.—__

 >     An entity has ‘control’ over another entity, if—

->             “(i) the entity directly or indirectly or acting through 1 or more other persons owns, controls, or has power to vote 25 percent or more of any class of voting securities of the other entity;
+>         “(A) the entity directly or indirectly or acting through 1 or more other persons owns, controls, or has power to vote 25 percent or more of any class of voting securities of the other entity;

->             “(ii) the entity controls in any manner the election of a majority of the directors or trustees of the other entity; or
+>         “(B) the entity controls in any manner the election of a majority of the directors or trustees of the other entity; or

->             “(iii) the Secretary determines, after notice and opportunity for hearing, that the entity directly or indirectly exercises a controlling influence over the management or policies of the other entity.
+>         “(C) the Secretary determines, after notice and opportunity for hearing, that the entity directly or indirectly exercises a controlling influence over the management or policies of the other entity.

->         “(B)  __Rule of construction__  __.—__

->         An entity, including any affiliate thereof, does not have ‘control’ over another entity, if, as of the date of enactment of the Terrorism Risk Insurance Program Reauthorization Act of 2015 \[Jan.
-12, 2015\], the entity is acting as an attorney-in-fact, as defined by the Secretary, for the other entity and such other entity is a reciprocal insurer, provided that the entity is not, for reasons other than the attorney-in-fact relationship, defined as having ‘control’ under subparagraph (A).

 >     “(4)  __Direct earned premium__  __.—__